WildCLown/Stark-project/README.md

 - I never used **ngrok** and loved using it in order to test your webhook!
 It was easy to set it.
 - Gradle Stark SDK: I was sort of resistent using SDK when integrating something, it was really easy to use your API.
 - Spring API from scratch : I am used to Spring daily, but creating something new without all 'Ctrl Cs' from other services in code base, configuring gradle, it always make me learn something...
-- I'm trying to learn how to set it on AWS...
+- I'm trying to learn how to set it on Google Cloud or AWS...
 Hope I succeed by the time we contact!

 ## What I would try with more time: